jwyang/lr-gan.pytorch/README.md

 <img src="images/cub200/bgimg.png" width="215"/> <img src="images/cub200/fgimg.png" width="215"/> <img src="images/cub200/fgmask.png" width="215"/> <img src="images/cub200/final.png" width="215"/>
 </div>

-From left to right, they are generated background images, foreground images, foreground masks and final images.
+Similarly, from left to right, they are generated background images, foreground images, foreground masks and final images.

 Then, we increased *ngf* and *ndf* to 128 as in our paper.
 In both our Torch version code and this Pytorch version code, we found the training diverged, and **initializing BN layer with zero mean (default is 1.0) addressed this issue**.
 The training command is:
 ```bash